onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The large idea collider

-The meaning of life is to propagate it

 How do we remove certain evolutionary niches of degeneracy and lack of values?
 How do we culturally short braindead stuff thats just there for mindless entertainment?
 How do we add a social cost to that?

 How do we add incentives and disincentives that aren’t dependent on the legislature?